For all media inquiries and image requests:

 “Patricia Nixon’s 50th Anniversary as First Lady” – Tuesday, September 10, 6:00-8:00pm

 In celebration of the 50th anniversary of Patricia Nixon becoming First Lady, this lecture will discuss her life and legacy as a loving wife and mother as well as a devoted first lady to the American people.
-In partnership with the Richard Nixon Foundation, this panel-style lecture will include speakers such as WHHA Board member Anita McBride, former assistant to President George W. Bush and chief of staff to First Lady Laura Bush, and Betty Monkman, former White House Curator.
+In partnership with the Richard Nixon Foundation, this panel-style lecture will include speakers such as WHHA Board member Anita McBride, former assistant to President George W. Bush and chief of staff to First Lady Laura Bush, Betty Monkman, former White House Curator, and Patricia Matson, assistant press secretary for Mrs. Nixon.
 Registration opens July 29.
 Please RSVP by September 3.

 All lectures will be hosted by the White House Historical Association in Washington, D.C. and followed by an evening reception with light refreshments.
 This lecture series is free and open to the public, but space is limited.
 RSVP required.

 For more information or if you are interested in covering these events as a member of the press, please contact email@example.com.